OfficeDev/Office-IT-Pro-Deployment-Scripts/Office-ProPlus-Deployment/Install-OfficeClickToRun/README.md

 ﻿# **Install Office Click-To-Run**

-This PowerShell function will take and existing Office Click-To-Run configuration xml and deploys it via the Office Deployment Tool (ODT)
+This PowerShell function will take an existing Office Click-To-Run configuration xml and deploy it using the Office Deployment Tool (ODT).

 ### **Examples**